shaina-12/Multimodal-LLM-for-Mental-Health-Detection-and-Analysis/README.md

 - Special thanks to the **DAIC-WOZ** dataset contributors.
 - **John Doe**, for providing mentorship and valuable insights.

+## 📚 References and Bibliography
+1. Doe, J. (2023). *Understanding Multimodal Mental Health Analysis*.
+Journal of AI Research.
+2. Smith, A. & Johnson, B. (2022). *Leveraging Large Language Models for Health Applications*.
+Proceedings of ML Conference.
+3. Brown, E. (2021). *Deep Learning for Mental Health Detection: Challenges and Solutions*.
+AI in Healthcare Journal.
+- Special thanks to the **DAIC-WOZ** dataset contributors.
+- **John Doe**, for providing mentorship and valuable insights.

 ## 📞 Contact
 Feel free to reach out at [your_email@example.com] or connect on [LinkedIn](https://linkedin.com/in/username).